Pulang Pisau (town): Demographics

 As of 2021, the population of Pulang Pisau town is about 6,806 inhabitants which represents 20.87% of the population of Kahayan Hilir district and 5% of the entire population of Pulang Pisau Regency.
-The population density of this town is 1,192 people/km² which one of the highest amongst towns in Central Kalimantan.
+The population density of this town is 1,192 people/km2 which one of the highest amongst towns in Central Kalimantan.
 This town has 2,479 households and the average household size of this town is 2.7 people.
 The sex ratio of Pulang Pisau town is 104 which means there are 104 males to every 100 females.

 Geography

 Pulang Pisau town is located at the southeastern portion of Central Kalimantan.
 To be precise, this town is located at 2.748170 south and 114.258275 east.
 This town is located at eastern-to-southeastern corner of Pulang Pisau Regency.
 Pulang Pisau town is located to the southeast of Palangka Raya city as the capital of Central Kalimantan at a distance of 91 km.
-The total area of Pulang Pisau town is about 5.71 km² which makes it roughly 1.59% of the total area of Kahayan Hilir district and roughly 0.06% of the entire area of Pulang Pisau Regency.
+The total area of Pulang Pisau town is about 5.71 km2 which makes it roughly 1.59% of the total area of Kahayan Hilir district and roughly 0.06% of the entire area of Pulang Pisau Regency.

 Due to its location that within the Kahayan river basin, this town is situated on the riverbank of Kahayan river.
-Pulang Pisau town is also situated on the lowlands of the southern portion of Central Kalimantan with the altitude being somewhere between 5 to 20 metres above sea level.
+Pulang Pisau town is also situated on the lowlands of the southern portion of Central Kalimantan with the altitude being somewhere between 5 and 20 metres above sea level.
 This town experiences tropical rainforest climate (Af) with high amounts of precipitation most of the year, constantly high humidity, and persistent warm-to-hot temperature.